-Do not use outboard motor on which any abnormality is found during pre-operation check, or it could go into trouble during cruising potentially leading to accident.
+Do not use outboard motor if any abnormality is found during pre-operation check or it could result in severe damage to the motor or severe personal injury.

 Item Points to Check Remedy Fuel System Check the amount of fuel in the tank.
 Check for debris or water in the fuel filters.
 Check the rubber hoses for fuel leakage.
 Replenish Clean or replace Replace Fuel Tank Cap Check for crack, leakage, damage in the fuel tank cap.
 Check for crack, damage in the gasket and teather.
 Check for leakage at full close.
 Check for ratchet performance.
-Replace Replace Replace Replace Engine Oil Check the oil level.
-Fill oil Electrical Equipment Check that the main switch functions normally.
+Replace Replace Replace Replace Engine Oil • Check the oil level.
+Fill to the upper level mark on dipstick Electrical Equipment Check that the main switch functions normally.
 Check that the battery electrolyte level and specific gravity are normal.
 Check for loose connections on the battery terminal.
 Check that the stop switch functions normally and make sure the lock plate is there.
 Check cords for loose connections and damage.
 Check the spark plugs for dirt, wear and carbon build-up.
-Replace Replenish or recharge Retighten Remedy or replace Correct or replace Clean or replace Throttle System Check carburetor linkage is working normaly when turning the throttle grip.
+Replace Replenish or recharge Retighten Remedy or replace Correct or replace Clean or replace Throttle System Check carbureter linkage is working normally when turning the throttle grip.
 Correct Recoil Starter Check the rope for wear and chafing.Check the ratchet engagement.
-Replace Correct or replace Clutch and Propeller System Check that the clutch engages correctly when operating the shift lever.
+Replace Correct or replace Clutch and Propeller System Check that clutch engages correctly when operating the shift lever.
 Visually Check propeller for bent or damaged blades.
-Check the propeller nut is tightened.
-Adjust Replace Installation of Motor Check all the bolts attaching the motor to the boat.
-Check the thrust rod installation.
-Tighten Power Tilt Check working of the tilt up and down of the motor.
-Cooling Water Check that cooling water is discharged from the cooling water check port after the engine has started.
+Check the propeller nut is tightened and the split pin is present.
+Adjust Replace Installation of Motor Check all the bolts attaching the motor to the boat.Check the thrust rod installation.
+Tighten Cooling Water Check that cooling water is discharged from the cooling water check port after the engine has started.
 Repair Tools and Spares Check that there are tools and spare parts for replacing spark plugs, the propeller, etc. Check that you have the spare rope.
 Steering Devices Check the operation of the steering handle.
-Repair Other parts Check if the anode is securely installed.
-Check the anode for corrosion and deformation.
+Repair Other Parts Check if the anode is securely installed.Check the anode for corrosion and deformation.
 Repair if necessary Replace